Course overview

 The content of the course may be subject to change.
 Curriculum content is provided as a guide.

-For our students coming from a non-UK educational background, UCA has launched an Integrated International Pre-Masters year, which is based at UCA Farnham.
+For our students coming from a non-UK educational background, UCA has launched an Integrated International Pre-Masters year.

 On this course you’ll prepare for postgraduate study with a mix of online and face-to-face learning that will give you the study skills required to complete a Master’s, and you’ll also improve your English for academic study.

-Exploratory Practice
+Studio Practice

 Final Realisation

-Tuition fees - 2023 entry
+Tuition fees

-• Integrated International Pre-Masters course (30 weeks) - £17,500
+• 2024/25 entry (Integrated International Pre-Masters course - 30 weeks): £17,500

-• Integrated International Pre-Masters course (15 weeks) - £8,750
+• 2024/25 entry (Integrated International Pre-Masters course - 15 weeks): £8,750

 Additional course costs

 In addition to the tuition fees there may be other costs for your course.
 The things that you are likely to need to budget for to get the most out of a creative arts education will include books, printing costs, occasional or optional study trips and/or project materials.
-These costs will vary according to the nature of your project work and the individual choices that you make.
-Please see the Additional Course Costs section of your Course Information for details of the costs you may incur.

 Facilities